Madikwe Game Reserve, South Africa

 The best game viewing is from May to the end of September.
 Summer (November to March) days can get quite warm (up to 28-32 degrees on average) but it is a dry heat.
 Summer rainfall, normally in the form of thunder storms are usually in the evening, however, the African climate is still always unpredictable.
 Autumn (April to May) days can still be warm but the evenings cool down.
 Average day time temperature 22-28 degrees.
 Evenings 10-15 degrees.
 Winter (June to August) days are warm (temperatures in the mid-twenties) evenings and early mornings very cold with average early morning temperatures 5-12 degrees.
 It very rarely rains at this time when the bush is golden and dry.
 Spring (September, October) days start getting hotter, evenings and mornings could still be crisp but not as cold.
 A very slim chance of rain.

-Call us on to start planning your holiday to Madikwe Hills or take a look at our itineraries to Madikwe and the northwest
+Call us on 020 3993 5269 to start planning your holiday to Madikwe Hills or take a look at our itineraries to South Africa

 Madikwe Hills is easily one of the most luxurious lodges in the Madikwe Game Reserve in the North West Province of South Africa.
 This elegant safari retreat offers ten gorgeous suites with private decks and plunge pools.